No booking fees on the app

 Cambridge North to London Kings Cross train timetable

-Journey from Cambridge North to London Kings Cross on the fastest train in 56m, usually 1h 19m.
-Every day, 75 trains leave from Cambridge North, starting at 05:35 and ending at 23:51.
-During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with us.
+From Cambridge North to London Kings Cross, take the fastest train in 56m, typically 1h 22m.
+Daily, 77 trains depart from Cambridge North, with the first at 05:35 and the last at 23:51.
+During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
+Check real-time updates for train times, delays, and cancellations.
+We save you time, effort, and money.

 DepartsArrivesOperator